At a glance: Democratic presidential primary results and state delegate counts

 Delegate count: 20

-There has not been any public polling of Idaho.
+There was no public polling of Idaho.
 Sanders easily won the state in 2016, but its shift to a primary from caucuses could hurt his chances for a repeat.

 NORTH DAKOTA